jackyef/react-isomorphic-data/docusaurus/docs/ssr/client-side-hydration.md

 id: client-side-hydration
 title: Client-side Hydration
 sidebar_label: Client-side Hydration
+description: 'How client side hydration work with react-isomorphic-data'
 ---

 If your app will be re-hydrated on the client side, you should serialise the cache to HTML, so that it can be reused on the client side.
 For now, you can do that by just calling `JSON.stringify` on the `dataClient.cache`.